Bassel8/Adventure-Works-Project/README.md

 ## Defining dim and fact tables:

-After that I made a list with the needed columns and tables that I will need to creat 3 fact tables and there dimensions -7 dims in total- :
+After that I made a list with the needed columns and tables that I will need to create 3 fact tables and their dimensions -7 dims in total- :

 FactInternetSales (DimCurrency, DimCustomer, DimDate, DimProduct, DimSalesTerritory)